kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 ---
 As I began my new grad job search, I had exactly one mission I needed to accomplish otherwise I would die: move to New York City.
 New York is exciting.
 It’s cool, there’s so much to do, it’s vibrant and so easy to meet people.

-The entire process revolved around this vision, with a New York office being the primary prerequisite.
+My entire recruiting process revolved around this vision, with a New York office being the primary prerequisite.

 After ten or so months of bulldozing through the Lower East Side, Brooklyn Mirage, and Marquee, I realize I may move back to the bay sooner than I think.